biometry/PiNNs/README.md

 # Process-informed neural networks: a hybrid modelling approach to improve predictive performance and inference of neural networks in ecology and beyond

 This repository contains the code that accompanies the article (DOI).
-The process-based model PRELES is combined with neural networks into process-informed neural networks (PINNs), which incorporate the process model knowledge into the neural network training algorithm and structure.
-Prediction tasks for C-fluxes in temperate forests are systematically evaluated with five different types of PINNs (i) in data-rich and data-sparse regimes (ii) in temporal, spatial and spatio-temporal prediction scenarios. <br/>
+The process-based model PRELES is combined with neural networks into what we call process-informed neural networks (PINNs), in accordance with similar approaches in physics.
+We broadly understand as PiNNs any type of neural network that incorporates process model knowledge during the training.
+PiNNs learn weights and biases jointly from process-model simulations and observations.
+Simulations from the process model, or the model structure itself constrain the training algorithm during optimisation.
+The trained PiNNs then perform prediction tasks for C-fluxes in temperate forests, and they are evaluated and compared with the predictions of PRELES and a vanilla neural network.
+The provided code considers five different types of PINNs which are

+- bias correction NN (*res*)
+- parallel process NN (*res2*)
+- regularised NN (*ref*)
+- pretrained NN (domain adapted) (*DA*)
+- physics embedding NN (*emb*)

+PINNs are evaluated (i) in temporal, spatial and spatio-temporal prediction scenarios (see folder structure) (i) and in data-rich and data-sparse regimes.
+The instructions below will walk you through the code if you want to reproduce our or create your own PINNs. <br/>

 The repository is structured as follows:
 - ./src: contains the source code of the model PRELES